 Absence Types that Do Not Accrue and Their Usage

 Full-time officers are entitled to salary continuation of up to a combined maximum of six (6) months pay during any 12 month period when the extended absence is caused by medically documented illness or injury.
 Upon exhaustion of six (6) months salary continuation, an officer must be back at work for at least 12 months before becoming eligible for additional salary continuation.

 Jury Duty and Bereavement

-For policy information on the entitlement and usage of these and other absence types, refer to the Time Away From Work policy section in the Administrative Policy Library.
+Visit University Policies for information on the entitlement and usage of these and other absence types.

 Support Staff employees can request the following absence types:

 - Vacation: Used for vacation (taken in hours)